Paragraph 84: Building Your Own Home in the Countryside

 This is perhaps the hardest bar to meet.
 Sustainability must be embedded into the fabric of the building.
 That doesn’t just mean solar panels or a heat pump—it means a coherent design narrative where orientation, thermal strategy, materials, and structure all reinforce one another.

-The house should feel like one cohesive system, where every choice supports the whole, and the environment informs every aspect of the design.
+The house should feel like one cohesive ecosystem, where every choice supports the whole, and the environment informs every aspect of the design.
 A patchwork of green features won’t cut it.
 We have previously covered the importance of dealing with overheating in your project.
 You can read more by clicking the link.

 4. Help Raise Standards in Rural Design